Hollow Metal Door Nomenclature

 SMOKE CONTROL ASSEMBLY:

 A door and frame assembly with gasketing (by others) designed to resist the passage of smoke when the door is in the closed position.
-May or may not be Fire-Rated.
+May or may not be fire-rated.

 A characteristic of a hollow metal assembly designed and manufactured to resist sound transmission.
 The Sound Transmission Classification (STC) rating of the assembly indicates the level of resistance to sound transmission.
+Also referred to as Acoustical or Sound Retardant.
+See SDI-128.

 SPAT: